Ginger Chicken Stir Fry

 • TOTAL

-The best thing about stir fries is that they are easily modified.
-This is an excellent use for chicken thighs, but chicken breast, tofu, pork or replacing the protein with more vegetables are all options.
-The key to the best stir fry is to cook the heartiest ingredients first — like the chicken — then add in less hearty and more delicate ingredients towards the end of cooking.
-This way, none of the vegetables overcook and stay crisp instead.
-Use a nice wide skillet for this — the bigger the better.
+My family loves this simple ginger chicken stir fry with veggies.
+I use chicken thighs, but chicken breast, tofu, pork, or simply replacing the chicken with more vegetables are all options.
+The key to the best stir fry is to cook the heartiest ingredients first—like the chicken or broccoli, then add less hearty and more delicate ingredients towards the end of cooking.
+This way, none of the vegetables overcook.
+Use a nice wide skillet or wok for this recipe.
+The bigger, the better.

 Makes 4 servings